jlm429/bettermdptools/readme.md

 <h3> Callbacks </h3>

 SARSA and Q-learning have callback hooks for episode number, begin and end.
-To create a callback, override one of the parent class methods in the child class MyCallback.
+To create a callback, override one of the parent class methods in the child class MyCallbacks.
 Here, on_episode prints the episode number and sets render to True every 1000 episodes.

 ```
-class MyCallback(Callback):
+class MyCallbacks(Callbacks):
     def __init__(self):
         pass